lightningmcqueen80/appendStyles/README.md

 ### Usage

-Call the function, then pass the CSS style rules in the form of array.
+Call the function, then pass the CSS style rules in the form of an array.

-You're being returned the DOM element reference to do anything with the element.

 ```javascript
 const rules = [